gh0x0st/Invoke-PSObfuscation/readme.md

 ## Supported Payloads

-When I was building out this tool, I was focusing on the reverse shell payload, which is also how I tested out the generators.
-In theory, this solution should work with virtually any script that runs on the above-mentioned PowerShell version, but please be sure you test your script in the event you decide to run this against more complex payloads.
-I am planning on continually supporting and updating this as time goes by.
+When I was building out this tool, I was focusing on the reverse shell payload below, which is also how I tested out the compatibility of the generators.

+_09/01/2021 Update: I am building a new version with two modes, ReverseShell and AdvancedPayload.
+The current script is built for ReverseShell but I am building out a new version to support more advanced payloads, such as the PowerShell exploits for CVE-2021-34527._

 ### Reverse Shell One-Liner